longturn/freeciv21/docs/Manuals/Advanced/civ2.rst

 parsed, doing so will require some rethinking of the way Freeciv21 handles game rules (in particular regarding saves).

+Another important issue is that Freeciv21 does not load scenario sprites.
+The map may look strange as a result.
+For now, we suggest creating a modified version of the ``isotrident`` tileset for each scenario.
+``Isotrident`` has the same geometry as the original civ2 sprites and terrain sprites follow a similar layout.

 Other known limitations include:

 * The game rules in civ2 depend on the difficulty level, in particular regarding